We finally have the continuation our in-depth look at Disney Vacation Planning for Beginners.

 - Tier Two – The remaining 2 Fastpasses come from this tier.

 - Attractions in Tiers can change at any time.
 So, make sure you are looking at the most recent update when you are planning your days at Disney.
-The most recent change will go into effect on February 19, 2020 with the addition of Millennium Falcon: Smuggler’s Run being added to FastPass+.
+The most recent changes added Millennium Falcon: Smuggler’s Run and Mickey and Minnie’s Runaway Railway to FastPass+ in Hollywood Studios.
+This also caused a major shift in Fastpass Tiers.

 - Guests staying on Disney property will be able to get their FastPasses 60 days prior to check-in.